On this page

 Three regulator signals deserve a place on every compliance committee agenda this quarter.

 First, DOJ continues to lean on whistleblowers.
-The 1,297 qui tam suits filed in fiscal year 2025 broke the prior record set in 2024 of 980 such cases.
+Whistleblowers filed 1,297 qui tam lawsuits in FY 2025, the highest number in a single year, and the government opened 401 investigations.
 If your staff in New York or Ohio cannot get a concern to compliance through a clean, non-retaliatory path, they will use the government’s path.
-As Deputy Attorney General Todd Blanche put it when DOJ released the FY 2025 numbers, “Stopping rampant fraud is a top priority, and this record-breaking year proves the False Claims Act remains one of the government’s most powerful weapons against fraud.”
+As Deputy Attorney General Todd Blanche put it: “Stopping rampant fraud is a top priority, and this record-breaking year proves the False Claims Act remains one of the government’s most powerful weapons against fraud.”

 Second, cyber risk is operational risk.
-The IBM Cost of a Data Breach Report 2024 put the average healthcare breach at $9.77 million, and healthcare held its place as the costliest industry for data breaches for the 14th year in a row.
-HIPAA Security, NIST 800-66 implementation guidance, and incident response readiness now belong in the middle of the compliance program, not on the edge.
+The IBM Cost of a Data Breach Report 2024 put the average healthcare breach at $9.77 million, the costliest industry for the 14th year in a row.
+HIPAA Security, NIST 800-66 implementation guidance, and incident response readiness belong in the middle of the compliance program, not on the edge.

 Third, accreditors keep cycling through the most-cited standards.
 Joint Commission has long flagged medication management, infection control, environment of care, and life safety as the perennial trouble spots.
-Under Accreditation 360, the Environment of Care and Life Safety chapters consolidate into a new Physical Environment chapter, moving from 40+ standards and 450+ elements of performance down to 12 standards and 67 EPs, roughly a 75% reduction, and Accreditation 360 takes effect January 1, 2026 for hospitals and critical access hospitals.
-Infection Prevention and Control was the most frequently cited clinical chapter in the 2023-2024 cycle, impacting 77% of hospitals.
+Under Accreditation 360, the Environment of Care and Life Safety chapters consolidate into a new Physical Environment chapter, and Joint Commission is removing 714 requirements from the hospital accreditation program.
+Accreditation 360 takes effect January 1, 2026 for hospitals and critical access hospitals.
 Operators still running last cycle’s checklist will be caught flat-footed.

 The operator translation is simpler than the regulator language.
 Document what you do, do what you document, and fix what breaks before someone else has to.